soxueren/atsd/api/sql/examples/filter-operators-string.md

 ### Query: numbers by numeric value if both values are numeric

-If all values in a string column are guaranteed to be numeric or null, the values can be compared as numbers, however ordering of such columns is still based on Unicode value (string collation).
+If all series tag values are guaranteed to be numeric or null, the values can be compared as numbers, however ordering of such columns is still based on Unicode value (string collation).

 #### Data